OGRECave/ogre-next/Docs/src/manual/hlms.md

   @end
 ```

-1. Via listener, through `HlmsListener`.
+2. Via listener, through `HlmsListener`.
 This allows you to have access
     to the buffer pass to fill extra information; or bind extra buffers
     to the shader.
-2. Overload `HlmsPbs`.
+3. Overload `HlmsPbs`.
 Useful for overriding only specific parts, or
     adding new functionality that requires storing extra information in
     a datablock (e.g. overload HlmsPbsDatablock to add more variables,
     and then overload `HlmsPbs::createDatablockImpl` to create these
-    custom datablocks)
+    custom datablocks).
-3. Directly modify `HlmsPbs`, `HlmsPbsDatablock` and the template.
+4. Directly modify `HlmsPbs`, `HlmsPbsDatablock` and the template.

 | Variable | Description |
 |----------|-------------|